folio-org/raml-module-builder/README.md

 The environment variable `DB_CONNECTIONRELEASEDELAY` sets the delay in milliseconds after which an idle connection is closed.
 A connection becomes idle if the query ends, it is not idle if it is waiting for a response.
 Use 0 to keep idle connections open forever.
 RMB's default is one minute (60000 ms).

 `DB_MAX_LIFETIME` limits the lifetime (non-idle time plus idle time) of a database connection in milliseconds.
 If exceeded the connection is closed if it is or becomes idle.
 0 means unlimited lifetime.
-It defaults to 30000.
+It defaults to 1800000 (30 minutes).
 This options exists since RMB 36.0.0 (Trillium).

 `DB_RECONNECTATTEMPTS` and `DB_RECONNECTINTERVAL` set the maximum number of retries after a connect to the database fails, and how many milliseconds to wait before the next reconnect.
 Reconnecting is disabled by default.